Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L04_Modifying_Forms.md

 Initially when the entity was created notes were not enabled.
 Since then the client Fabrikam has determined that they like to be able to track notes against the knowledge assessments.
-We are going to make this change before getting into the form editor because it is the easier way to do so.
+We are going to make this change before getting into the form editor, because this is the easiest way to perform these configuration steps.
 The same is true, for example, if you need to add any fields: you should always try to add the fields before jumping into the editor.